blinklad/plore/readme.md

 * Written in C99, with no dependencies besides the awesome stb header-only libraries.
 * Runs as a graphical application, not ncurses.
 * Software designed for personal, cross-platform use on Linux and Windows.

+### Note
+Consider this repository to be a snapshot in time of whatever fire I am currently putting out, or feature I am hacking together, rather then a place to propose changes or nitpick very rough (and sometimes outright awful) prototype code.

-* **Does not attempt to solve problems I do not have**.
+**I do not attempt to solve problems I do not have**.
 Specifically, there is no handling for:
 - Unicode
 - Localization
 - Terminal integration: Does not work smoothly between terminal emulators, let alone operating systems.
 - Variable-length paths: I've never had issues with this before.
 - File permission editing: I very rarely do this.
 * Potentially hackable by other programmers, via modifying header files.

-### Note
-Consider this repository to be a snapshot in time of whatever fire I am currently putting out, or feature I am hacking together, rather then a place to propose changes or nitpick very rough (and sometimes outright awful) prototype code.

 ### Warning
 **This is not intended to be used as an everyday file management tool.**.
 Hard-crashes and/or debugger traps are used on assertions instead of recovery.
 As such, release builds are not tested.